 AAA at A-level to include Chemistry and Biology/Human Biology.
-Vocational/Applied A-levels are not acceptable.
 A-level Critical Thinking and General Studies are not acceptable.

 GCSE Subject Requirements

 Mathematics and English are required if not offered at AS or A-level.

 Alternative qualifications, deemed equivalent by the Dental School may be acceptable in fulfillment of the subject requirements.